leap-stc/LEAPCourse-Climate-Pred-Challenges/CPC-Spring2022-Syllabus.md

 	* This is to ensure a positive learning process for all of us.

 #### Communication
 Projects grades are managed in courseworks.
-We will be using the discussion/announcement tools in Piazza (accessible from Courseworks) for our online class communication and discussion.
+We will be using the courseworks' discussion/announcement tools for our class communication and discussion.
 The system is highly catered to getting you help fast and efficiently from classmates, the TAs, and instructors.
 Rather than emailing questions to the teaching staff, we encourage you to post your questions online.

 #### Textbook
-There is not a single required text.
+There is no required text.
 As part of this course, we will learn from what we can find online and in academic papers.
 Here are a couple of recommended reference books.

-+ Mount and Zumel (2014) Practical data science with R.
-+ Segaran (2007) Programming collective intelligence: building smart web 2.0 applications.
-+ Tuffe (2001) The visual display of quantitative information.
-+ Fung (2013) Numbersense: how to use big data to your advantage.
++ James, Witten, Hastie and Tibshirani (2021) An introduction to Statistical Learning with Applications in R, 2nd Ed., <https://www.statlearning.com/>
-+ Wickham (2017) R for Data Science http://r4ds.had.co.nz/
++ Wickham (2017) R for Data Science <http://r4ds.had.co.nz/>
++ VanderPlas(2016)Python Data Science Handbook <https://jakevdp.github.io/PythonDataScienceHandbook/>

 #### Class policy